Mohdmaazekram/Selenium_Project_WebScraping/README.md

-In this project, I have scraped 5 pages of Data using "https://webscraper.io/" Website With the help of Selenium tool & Python libraries.\n
+In this project, I have scraped 5 pages of Data using "https://webscraper.io/" Website With the help of Selenium tool & Python libraries.

-Python libraries Which is Used in This Project :
+Python libraries Which is Used in This Project : \

   from selenium.webdriver.chrome.service import Service from selenium.webdriver.chrome.options import Options